Pain and Pain Symptom Management for Michigan Nurses

 - Buprenorphine

-Drugs that are created in laboratories that mimic effects of opiates but are not derived from the opium poppy are synthetized drugs.
-Examples include methadone, fentanyl, and meperidine (OR ADPC, 2022).
+Other synthesized drugs that mimic the effects of opiates but are not derived from the opium poppy include methadone, fentanyl, and meperidine (OR ADPC, 2025).

-When an opioid drug is used on a regular basis, generally after more than 2–3 weeks, the same dose of the drug has less of an effect.
-This is referred to as tolerance, a physiological state in which an increased dosage is needed to produce the same effect, or reduced effect is observed with constant use.
+When an opioid drug is used on a regular basis, generally after more than two to three weeks, the same dose of the drug has less of an effect.
+This is referred to as tolerance.
+A person who is developing tolerance may require larger amounts of the drug to get the same effect.

 With repeated use of opioids and the development of tolerance, dependence occurs.
-Physical dependence is a physiological state of neuro-adaptation characterized by emergence of withdrawal syndrome if the drug is stopped, decreased abruptly, or an antagonist is administered.
-Physical dependence does not equate with addiction.
 Dependence is characterized by the symptoms of tolerance and withdrawal.
 The brain adapts to repeated exposure to the drug and can only function normally in the presence of the drug.
 When the drug is withdrawn, physiologic reactions occur, which can be mild or even life-threatening.

 ADJUVANT ANALGESICS

-Adjuvant analgesics (co-analgesics) are drugs that were developed for clinical uses other than pain but are used to enhance the analgesic effects of drugs used for pain.
-These may include:
+Adjuvant analgesics (coanalgesics) are drugs that were developed for clinical uses other than pain but due to their analgesic effects are used to manage pain in select circumstances.
+Adjuvant analgesics can be used on their own or in conjunction with pain medications.
+Common adjuvant analgesics include:

 - Antidepressants